DavidJ001/Connectivate/README.md

 Clone this repo to your desktop and run `npm install` to install all the dependencies.

 You might want to look into `config.json` to make change the port you want to use and set up a SSL certificate.
+Also, create an account with mongodb if you haven't yet and update the `.env` with your mongodb configuration key and you're good to go.

 ---